qos

 • Reverse websites traffic (see the rweb command) requested by clients using the appliance as an explicit proxy are shaped as being web traffic (and not rweb traffic).

-The seventh usage form allows you to shape the traffic that are not destined to the appliance itself but passing through it.
-The traffic shaping for routed traffic is configured with QoS rules.
-A QoS rule is associated to a logical network interface (internal, external, auxiliary) and specifies the part of the total bandwidth to reserve according to the used protocol and the source and destination of a traffic.
-Traffic rules are uniquely identified by rule names (<rule-name>).
+A traffic rule is uniquely identified by rule a name (<rule-name>).
 A valid rule name should begin with an alpha character and may contains alpha numeric characters as well as the characters "_" and "-".
 To add a QoS rule at the end of all rules, use the keyword add.
-To add a rule after a given rule, use the keyword add: followed by the rule name after which the new rule have to be inserted.
+To add a rule after a given rule, use the keyword add: followed by the rule name after which the new rule should be inserted.
 To insert a rule before a given rule, use the keyword insert: followed by the rule name before which the new rule is to be inserted.

 Source and destination of a traffic are identified by their respective IP address and port.
 The keyword any can be used to specify an undefined protocol, IP address or port number.
 The default <mask-prefix> is 32 (to specify a single remote machine).
 Supported protocols are: